Insights Tracked Events Best Practices

 • The classes “btn btn_otherclass button_enable_specific_button” will be collected but the class “superlongclassthatissupposedtobethislongtoreachthelimit” will not be collected

-Defining a Page View rule
+Defining a Page View Rule

 URLs consist of multiple distinct parts.
 Understanding the components of URLs will make defining a URL rule easier and more accurate.